 (School of Technology)

-A two-year program leading to the associate in science degree
+A four-year program leading to the bachelor of science degree

 |CSIS1000||Problem Solving and Programming Concepts||4.5|

 |ITEC1020||Introduction to Data Communications||4.5|